MC Lyte: Personal life

-She is a honorary member of Sigma Gamma Rho sorority.
-In the early 1990s, Lyte was in a relationship with Todd "Todd 1" Brown (1970-2019), then the producer of Yo!
+In 2016, producer and rapper Q-Tip revealed on his Apple Music 1 show Abstract Radio that he used to date Lyte in his days before landing a record deal with A Tribe Called Quest.
+In the early 1990s, Lyte was in a relationship with Todd "Todd 1" Brown (1970–2019), then the producer of Yo!
 MTV Raps and at that time she would also make public in an interview that they were engaged.
 Brown later said that the latter was part of a joke started by one of the hosts of the show Tyrone "T Money" Kelsie "he came up with the marriage idea and then mayhem ensued.

 After the initial show, the story got so big that an interviewer actually asked Lyte about her "marriage"... and instead of her shooting down the rumor, she went along with it."
-At the time, comedian and actor Martin Lawrence said in a Def Comedy Jam appearance that he had previously been in a relationship with Lyte.
 Later it was speculated in the media that for a few years she had a relationship with actress Tichina Arnold.
 Later these rumors were denied by Arnold.
-In May 2015 some media speculated that Lyte had dated R&B singer Janelle Monae, but these rumors have not been confirmed by either of them.
-In 2016, producer and rapper Q-Tip revealed on his Apple Music 1 show Abstract Radio that he used to date Lyte in his days before landing a record deal with A Tribe Called Quest.
+In May 2015, some media speculated that Lyte had dated R&B singer Janelle Monae, but these rumors have not been confirmed by either of them.

 In early 2016, she started dating Marine Corps veteran and entrepreneur John Wyche, after meeting him on Match.com.
 They announced their engagement in May 2017.
 "What can I say, except thank you Lord!!!...
 It's been a long time, this single life, and I thank you all for your prayers and kind words of hope," she wrote in an Instagram post dated January 21, 2017.
 "God has sent me true love.
 For all of you waiting on LOVE- don't give up – keep God first and he will see that you meet your match."

 In August they exchanged their vows during a musical wedding in Montego Bay, Jamaica.
 Reggae Congo bands played as Lyte walked down the aisle, and the couple's friend Kelly Price serenaded them during the ceremony.
 Afterward, an intimate gathering with only close friends and family members was held.

 In August 2020 she filed for a divorce after three years of marriage.

+She is an honorary member of Sigma Gamma Rho sorority.